MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/realtime-agents-analytics.md

 The **Agents** report consists of metrics that provide an overview of agent performance to help contact center managers optimize agent allocation in real time.
 This capability is crucial for ensuring that customers receive the best possible support.

 The **Agents** report provides information about agent capacity and status for the last 24 hours.
-By drilling down to view details such as capacity at each agent level, managers can quickly identify and allocate resources to address any staffing shortages.
-In this way, they help ensure that customers receive support when they need it.
+By drilling down to view details such as capacity at each agent level, you can quickly identify and allocate resources to address any staffing shortages.
+In this way, you help ensure that customers receive support when they need it.

+You can also sort agents by skills by using the **Skills** filter.
+In the Agent list section, when you hover over an agent name, the skill set and proficiency of the agent appears.
+You can review the skills and then assign the best agent required to solve the issue at hand.

-Supervisors can select the **All** filter to view agent performance across all channels.
-Alternatively, they can select a channel to view channel-specific agent performance.
+You can select the **All** filter to view agent performance across all channels.
+Alternatively, you can select a channel to view channel-specific agent performance.
 You can also filter areas by time, queue, time zone, and conversation status.
 For more information, go to [Overview of Omnichannel Real-time analytics dashboards](intro-realtime-analytics-dashboard.md).

 [Learn more about the metrics that are shown on the Agents report.](oc-metrics-dimensions.md#use-omnichannel-for-customer-service-metrics)